tsmatz/tensorflow-cifar10-resnet32-for-benchmark/Readme.md

 gcloud beta compute tpus delete demo-tpu
 ```

 Make sure that your TPU is deleted in TPU resource list as follows.
-(No resource will be listed, otherwise you will be charged.)
+(No resource will be listed.)

 ```bash
 gcloud beta compute tpus list